Addressing for your Incoming Packages

 General Delivery and 113 W Front Street

-These are FINE as long as you Tell Me!
-Just text me your name and REAL address, I'll put you in the database.
+These are FINE as long as you TELL ME!
+Just text me your name and REAL address, I'll put you in my database.

 If you use 113 W Front, disguise your po box number in there in case they send it USPS/Mail: